 The popularity of the bench press needs no introduction – it’s the Prom King, captain of the football team and is banging the hottest cheerleader.
-Besides questions on accessory work, the bench press and how to increase it is the top question I get asked.
+Besides questions on assistance work, the bench press and how to increase it is the top question I get asked.
 But anytime I give advice to someone they respond with a host of reasons why it won’t work for them.
 So let’s present some of the best ways to increase your bench press, the excuses and then responses to the excuses.

 1. Gain Weight/Put on some muscle – by far the best, most effective and easiest way to increase your bench press.
 You put on weight and some muscle, you put weight on the bar.
 Works like a Viagra/Cialis speedball.